NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

     $ sudo service redis restart

-To set up the asynchronous RQ workers, create a new environment file at :code:`/opt/NCTR-Bagit-Record-Transfer/.env` if it doesn't exist already.
-This file is used to store all of the secrets used for the record transfer application.

-Add these lines to the environment file:
+To set up the asynchronous RQ workers, add the following lines to the :code:`/opt/NCTR-Bagit-Record-Transfer/.env` file:

 .. code-block::